-+43 1 53437 50196 Email: f.urlesberger@schoenherr.eu
+Tel: +43 1 53437 50196 Email: f.urlesberger@schoenherr.eu URL: www.schoenherr.eu

-URL: www.schoenherr.eu

-Franz Urlesberger became a Partner with Schoenherr in 2007.
+Franz Urlesberger became a partner with Schoenherr in 2007.
 He heads the firm's EU & Competition practice group and works in the Vienna office.
-His practice focuses on all aspects of European and Austrian competition law, and on multinational competition law matters in CEE.
+His practice focuses on all aspects of European and Austrian competition law and on multi-national competition law matters in CEE.
 Franz represents and advises clients in a wide range of industries, including paper and packaging, energy, oil and media.
-He is engaged in all types of public and private litigation, as well as out-ofcourt advice, and in merger control work.
-In addition, he has gained broad experience in supporting firms to implement comprehensive antitrust compliance programmes.
-Recent headline cases include: representation of Siemens AG Österreich in the European GIS cartel; collecting society AKM in the European CISAC case; a Slovenian utility company before the European Courts; ASK in the printing chemicals cartel; and a German company in the freight forwarding cartel.
-In 2011, Franz received the award for "Competition Practitioner Austria" from UK legal publisher ILO.
+He is engaged in all types of public and private litigation, as well as out-of-court advice, and in merger control work.
+In addition, he has gained broad experience in supporting firms to implement comprehensive anti-trust compliance programmes.